Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 Always keep your maximum position size in mind.
 If you are buying more expensive options, then you will need to reduce the number of contracts you buy.

 For the riskier option plays — like buying options during expiration week or before an earnings announcement that is coming out on the same day — then risking only a few hundred dollars is okay.
-These trades can return 200%–400% profits in a single day, so the amount of money you lose to commissions stays proportionally small.
+These trades can return 200%–400% profits in a single day.

 The Bottom Line

-Option trading requires discipline, and my trading strategy is designed to make staying disciplined and unemotional extremely easy.
+Option trading requires discipline, and our trading strategy is designed to make staying disciplined and unemotional extremely easy.